 Some variations on these five were proposed by others, with some substituting the deity of Christ for the Virgin Birth, and Christ's Second Coming replacing His miracles.
 But most fundamentalists would happily expand the list of basic beliefs rather than substitute any.

 “Fundamentalist” misapplied to Muslim extremists

 From the 1940s, some fundamentalists started calling themselves “evangelical Christians”.

 Originally, being labelled a fundamentalist was something that conservative Christians were proud of.
 But as time passed, the word fundamentalist began to take on a negative meaning.

 Partly this was because of the secular media, who tend to be somewhat ignorant of evangelical Christianity.
-The media started labelling Muslim extremists and terrorists as “fundamentalists”, even though Muslims themselves say there is no concept of the word in Islam.
+The media started labelling Muslim extremists and terrorists as “fundamentalists”, even though Muslims themselves have said there is no concept of the word in Islam.

 Today, conservative Christians find that if they say they are fundamentalists, non-Christians start thinking they have links with terrorists, so most have found it easier to call themselves “evangelical Christians” to avoid misunderstanding.
 The beliefs haven't changed, just the terminology in an attempt to avoid confusion.

-But the problem has come full circle, because as we said at the start of this article, most people don't know what evangelical Christian means either.
+But the problem has come full circle, because as we said at the start of this article, most people don't know what an evangelical Christian is anyway.
 We trust this article has provided at least a basic explanation.

 Photo credit: Photo of Hillsong church is copyright Matt Malone.
 Used with permission.